gulpinhenry/README-Generator/output/README.md

 ## Description
-test desc
+Test Description!!!

 ## Installation
-test inst
+This is the sample installation guide

 ## Usage
-test usage
+USAGE instructions here!!!

 ## License
-This application is covered under the Apache 2.0 license.
+This application is covered under the MIT license.

 ## Contributing
-test cont
+Me

 ## Tests
-test test
+SAMPLE test

 ## Questions
 For any questions, please reach out by creating an issue.